harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 ![Analog Input](../workflows/hobgoblin-helloworld.bonsai)
 :::

-- Insert a [`Parse`] operator to extract and process a specific `HarpMessage` to listen to from the device.
+- Insert a [`Parse`] operator to filter and parse `HarpMessages` from a specific register from the Device.
 - Within the [`Parse`] operator, select [`AnalogData`] from the `Register` property dropdown menu.
 - Right-click on the [`Parse`] operator, select `Harp.Hobgoblin.AnalogDataPayload` > `AnalogInput0` from the context menu.
+This will select data from the first analog input channel.

 > [!NOTE]
-> All `Harp` device data and commands are transmitted as `HarpMessages`.
-For simplicity, a `HarpMessage` can be distilled into two essential components:
-> - `Registers`: Specify the type of data or command being sent.
-> - `Payloads`: Contain the actual content being sent.
->
+> The `Harp` protocol is designed to be symmetrical.
+In other words, `Harp` devices send data, and receive commands, as `HarpMessages`.
+When using operators from a device-specific Bonsai package:
+> - `Register`: Specifies which functionality we are manipulating.
+In the case of `Parse` it allows us to only filter the `HarpMessages` related to ADC reads, as well as parsing the data into a more usable format.
+> - `Payload`: It is usually a way to refer to the data that is packed inside a given `HarpMessage`.
+Different `Registers` will have different `Payload` formats.
+Additionally, all `Payloads` contain a `Timestamp` that indicates when the data was acquired.
 > In this context, the `Register` [`AnalogData`] represents a collection of data from the device’s analog inputs.
 Each [`AnalogDataPayload`] contains the measurement from a single analog input channel.

 - Run the workflow, open the visualizer for `AnalogInput0`, and shine the flashlight from your phone on the photodiode. **What do you see?**

 ### Exercise 2: Acquiring Timestamped Data

-One of the main advantages of devices in the Harp ecosystem is that all messages and events are hardware-timestamped, rather than relying on software timestamping by the operating system, which is less precise and susceptible to jitter.
+One of the main advantages of devices in the Harp ecosystem is that all messages and events are hardware-timestamped, rather than relying on software timestamping by the operating system, which is susceptible to jitter.
 To access hardware timestamped data, make the follow modications to the previous workflow.

 :::workflow
 ![Acquiring Timestamped Data](../workflows/hobgoblin-timestamp-data.bonsai)